-Whenever someone comes across your profile on LinkedIn, you only have 120 characters (including spaces) to make an instant impression and get them to visit your profile.
+When someone comes across your LinkedIn profile, you only have 220 characters (including spaces) to make an instant impression and get them to visit.

 There's a lot of debate as to what makes an effective LinkedIn headline.

 Rest assured that by applying our tips, you'll be able to optimise your headline to get more people clicking through

 Should I mention that I'm open to new opportunities?

 We don't recommend saying that you're open to new job opportunities in your headline.

 Your headline serves as your first impression when you come up in searches, and you already have very little space to work with.

 Think carefully about how to make the most of it.

 When you come up in searches, all your visitors see is your photo and headline: